 Rig attachment.
 The cap-shrouds are not attached to the floats, so there are no chainplates.
 They attach by rigging spans to the ends of the beams.
 More of this later.
 It allows the floats to be taken off the boat without removing the mast, if this should be necessary and avoids chainplate bolts piercing the floats.

 Float Storage.
 All advice about floats says that they should be kept lightweight for reasons of ‘rotational momentum’, to use Kelsall’s phrase.
-Basically, keep the weight as central as possible.
+Basically, keep the weight as central in the boat as possible.
 It is good advice – BUT – in the estuary-cruising world it is taken as ‘advice’.
 The floats are too good a storage place to waste and so, they carry all those essential bits of equipment, that separate cruisers from racers.
 Wet, smelly, awkward or dangerous things, fenders, warps, tender oars, wellie boots, fuel cans, possibly the tender’s outboard find their way in there to free the whole of the mainhull for useable, clean, accommodation space.
-Bernard Rhodes, mentioned earlier in this section for crossing the Atlantic and the Pacific in his 22ft plywood trimaran Klis, believes in storing equipment in the floats, as this slows down the 'roll-period' of the boat.
-To use a technical term similar to Kelsall's above, Rhodes says that lying ahull in big seas needs a high 'transverse moment of inertia'.
+Bernard Rhodes, mentioned earlier in this section for crossing the Atlantic and the Pacific in his 22ft plywood trimaran Klis, believes in storing equipment in the floats, as this slows down the 'roll-period' of the boat, to use a technical term similar to Kelsall's above.
+Rhodes says that lying a-hull in big seas needs a high 'transverse moment of inertia'.
 Having good buoyancy across the boat as the wave hits, helps retain stability.
 For this reason he feels that catamarans with engines in both hulls have better 'inertia'.and having weight in the floats similarly increases inertia.
-You can take you choice.
+You can take your choice.
 Chay Bligh always said, 'Keep sailing- don't lie a-hull.' but to what wind strength is this possible?
-I took his advice in F10 when crossing the Bristol Channel when bits were being swept off my boat (see Starship).
+I took his advice in F10 when crossing the Bristol Channel when bits were being swept off my boat (see Starship book).
 I have to add that Bernard Rhodes survived a typhoon returning from Japan to New Zealand when the waves were breaking things off his catamaran Flying Carpet.
 He has huge ocean experience and I have none, so I defer to his experience.
 This allows me put 'stuff' in my floats up small East Coast rivers.

 Protection.
 There is a plastic rubbing strip running the length of the outside gunwale between the beams.
 It has teak wooden end caps.
 The very tip of the back of the float has a wooden protective pad.
 The rear corners of a trimaran are vulnerable when leaving a harbour wall.
 If the craft is moving out under motor, the rear inside corner will scrape the wall as the boat turns because the shape of the whole craft is a wide rectangle rotating on a vertical midpoint axis.
 It is essential to have clearance on this corner before turning sharply out.